input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 - Also consider updating the [protocol page](https://mithril.network/doc/mithril/mithril-protocol/protocol).
 :::

-The system consists of three main components: signers, an aggregators, and clients.
+The system consists of three main components: signers, aggregators, and clients.

 - **Mithril signers** certify Cardano chain data by using a Mithril signing key.
 They must have access to both a trusted `cardano-node` and the Mithril signing key to operate.
 - **Mithril signing keys** are rotated every epoch and require certification by the Cardano KES key.
-Therefore, the Mithril signers must have access to the KES key to register a signing key for each epoch.
+Therefore, Mithril signers must have access to the KES key to register a signing key for each epoch.
 - **Cardano KES keys** are also used by the block-producing `cardano-node` and are typically located on the same machine that produces blocks.
 These keys must be evolved every 36 hours, although they can be rotated from a root key when needed.
 For more details, see [KES period documentation](https://github.com/input-output-hk/cardano-node-wiki/blob/main/docs/stake-pool-operations/7_KES_period.md).

 :::info To do